-GI Joe has the same course each time, so you do get better at the obstacles.
-But I have been working a lot harder on my running, especially because I’m not a natural runner.
+I’m not a natural runner.
 I spent some more time on the track instead of just focusing on the longer runs, and did some extra short sprint work.
 I trained for six days a week, and rested on Saturdays.
 Was also good to see some time come off the last Warrior Race too.
 Will have to build everything again after my injury though!

 How do you get the majority of your strength training done?